fredcallaway/heroku-experiment/README.md

 Additionally, by default `bin/fetch_data.py` will not download data with "debug" in the workerId or assignmentId.
 You can pass the `--debug` flag to disable this behavior and download all data.

+## FAQ

+_Can I check how many participants there are without downloading the full dataset?_

+Yes.
+Use e.g. `heroku pg:psql -c "select count(*) from participants where codeversion = 'v1'"`.
+You can also open an interactive SQL terminal with just `heroku pg:psql`.
+Another useful query is `select workerid,codeversion,cond,beginhit,endhit from participants order by beginhit desc;`

 ## Contributors

 - Fred Callaway